lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 #.
 For general rules on validation models see :numref:`sec_val`.
 Specifically for the
    sequence development ensure that:
-      - The instances of models being tested are listed at the top of the code text.
+      - the instances of models being tested are listed at the top of the code text
-      - Add a blank line at the end of each .mos script
+      - add a blank line at the end of each .mos script

 #.
 Run modelica-json$ node app.js -f Buildings/Controls/OBC/ASHRAE/PrimarySystem/{path to package} -o json -m modelica
    to catch some additional warnings such as missing block comments